2024 Qosh Tepa National T20 Cup

 The 2024 Qosh Tepa National T20 Cup was the inaugural season of the National T20 Cup, a Twenty20 cricket competition played in Afghanistan.
 The tournament took place from 1 to 13 May 2024.
 Five regional teams competed in a double round-robin league, with the matches being held at Kabul.
 In March 2024, the Afghanistan Cricket Board (ACB) confirmed the fixtures for the tournament.
 The competition served as the preparation for national players and the criteria for team selection ahead of the 2024 ICC Men's T20 World Cup.

 Teams

-The following teams will participate in the tournament:
+The following teams participated in the tournament: